VaggelisSpi/Twitter-Sentiment-Analysis/README.md

 # Vectorization / Classification

-  - We need to implement word embeddings vectorization
   - Maybe use  KeyedVectors for the word embeddings model
   - Kolovou said max features should be between 1000 to 3000
   - Check about max_features at vectorizers.
 Useful links: